26 Email Marketing Tips To Remember

 Juvlon Team is always on the lookout for new innovative ideas to build successful Email Marketing campaigns for businesses.
 Below are some Email Marketing tips by our email experts which will help you to make your Marketing campaigns successful.

 1. Collect emails on your website

 To keep your email list strong, you want to make sure new contacts are constantly coming in.
-While there are many ways to collect email addresses, one of the easiest ways is to set up a sign up form on your website.
+While there are many ways to collect email addresses, marketing experts strongly advocate permission-based email marketing for successful email delivery.
+One of the easiest ways is to set up a sign up form on your website.
 This simple form can ask people to sign up for your newsletter, or get a special deal in exchange for email addresses.

 2. Ask for relevant information only

 Make sure sign-up form asks only for relevant information you really need.
 Ask your subscribers about their interests and preferences so that you can effectively send relevant information to them through emails.

 When a new contact signs up for your list, you want to send a welcome email immediately to capitalize on his or her curiosity.
 However, it’s not always easy to keep track of new contacts, or send individual emails within a short time frame.
 That’s why automating your welcome email is a great move.
 New contacts get the information you want immediately, and you don’t have to create an email from scratch each time.

 People change companies and email addresses change frequently.
 Maintain an updated list by carefully tracking the bounce rate and non-delivered emails.
 Keep a close eye on active and inactive subscribers in your email list.

 5. Use text messaging to collect email addresses